 Note that the mutual waiver does not address claims of third parties.
 These are covered in indemnification provisions where one party agrees to pay the other party for any losses it causes and to take responsibility for any claims of a third party.
 For example, if the tenant’s operations include storing goods of third parties and the goods are damaged through no act of the landlord, the tenant would indemnify the landlord with respect to any claims made by the owners of those goods.

 Any lease should require that each party fully insure its own property; there should be a mutual waiver of claims against each other to the extent of insurance required; and each party should agree to obtain a waiver by their respective insurance companies of the rights of subrogation against the party causing the damage.

 This article is based, with permission, on an article published by ALI-ABA in the March 2001 edition of The Practical Real Estate Lawyer by Myles Hannan.

 Patrick Hussey is a partner at the Anderson Hunter Law Firm, P.S., in Everett practicing in the areas of commercial transactions and business insolvency.
 The discussion in this column is not intended to be a substitute for specific legal advice in this area of the law.
 The law firm provides representation in all civil matters.
-He may be reached at 425-252-5161 or email@example.com.
+They may be reached at (425) 252-5161 or via email.